Growing Tomatoes Vertically

 Yes I really just said “one square foot”.

-The way we grow our tomatoes vertically is we keep the tomato limited to only one main stem or the original stem that goes into the ground.
+To begin, we keep the tomato limited to only one main stem or the original stem that goes into the ground.
 Any branch that attaches directly to the one main stem gets to stay.
 But anything that grows off of those branches or in the “V” between branches (called a sucker”), gets pruned off!
 Also after the first set of flowers turns into tomatoes we cut off all leaves below that spot.
 I’ll explain more in detail later on in the post!

 This process allows the energy of the plant to go to the production of the tomatoes instead of to a zillion leaves.